mstarLabs/mstarLabs/README.md

 This portfolio documents the development of an enterprise-style lab environment used to explore identity, infrastructure, security controls, network segmentation, authentication, authorization, and access management.

-The projects are designed as interconnected components of one evolving environment rather than isolated technology demonstrations.
+Each repository builds upon the previous to simulate the deployment and operation of an enterprise identity infrastructure rather than a collection of isolated technology demonstrations.

 <div align="center">